gabrieljablonski/dgg-chat-bot/README.md

 amount of time and sends a message when it is done).

 For more details, go check out the [`dgg-chat` documentation](https://github.com/gabrieljablonski/dgg-chat).

+## TODO

+- Support regex for raising invalid args error automatically.
+- Maybe use `multiprocessing` instead of `threading` for message sending?
+- Improve the way ws error messages are handled (maybe include message associated with it, if any?).